mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 There are two general approaches to providing training environments to Reinforcement Learning trained agents: physically devices in the real world or simulated environments.
 This is not a book on robotics so we use the second option.

 The end goal for modeling a RL problem is calculating a policy that can be used to control an agent in environments that are similar to the training environment.
 In a model at time **t** we have a given State~t~.
 RL policies can be continually be updated during training and in production environments.
-A policy given a State~t~, calculates an Action~t~ to execute and change the state to State~t+1~.
+A policy given a State~t~, calculates an Action~t~ to execute and changes the state to State~t+1~.

 ## Available RL Tools